Joseph Rampal: Marseille’s pre-eminent flute-teacher

 By 1934, Joseph's flute class at the Conservatoire was experiencing a crisis in membership, with numbers having diminished from fifteen to three.
 So, to help find new pupils, he bought and repaired several old “battered flutes” so that he had instruments available with which to entice new pupils without burdensome cost to their parents.
 In addition, he agreed to include his own son Jean-Pierre – then just twelve and a half years old – in his flute class.
 His son had by then acquired his first silver flute as a gift from his grandfather.
 Using the Altès method, as taught by Joseph, Jean-Pierre progressed to a level at which he won the Marseille Conservatoire's Second Prize in 1935 and First Prize in 1936.
 For a while in the late 1930s, he joined his father at the Marseille Symphony Orchestra's flute desk, playing second flute.
 Privately father and son continued to play flute duets together “almost every day”.

 Although Joseph never pursued a career as a soloist, his son considered him to have possessed the “soloist’s temperament”.
-He had a strong stage presence and was very committed in his playing.
+According to Jean-Pean-Pierre, he had a stage presence.
 “He held himself very erect,” reported Jean-Pierre, “and, unlike me, he hardly moved when he played.”
 Of Joseph's sound, the son admired his father's “special sonority… very much his own, very ‘fleshy’ and full of emotion”.
 The intense and moving quality of his tone was also admired by Marcel Moyse.
 It was with justification that Jean-Pierre later referred to his father as “my link with the French tradition.”